Welcome to Columbus!

 Columbus is home to boutiques offering everything from clothing and decor to homemade chocolates with enough antique shops to thrill any treasure hunter.
 Columbus is located close to the Texas Independence Wine Trail and a wide range of restaurants highlight the local flavor.
 There are many options for lodging, whether you are planning an extended stay at one of the RV parks, a few nights in a comfortably modern hotel, or a bed and breakfast get away offering a stay in historic surroundings or a country adventure.
 Visit our member directory page for a list of shops, businesses, and lodging.

 Special events are Columbus’s specialty.
-Some of the top events include the witty and wildly popular Live Oaks and Dead Folks Cemetery Tour, the historical reenactments of Columbus Folk Fest, and the shopping extravaganza Ladies’ Night Out.
+Some of the top events include the witty and wildly popular Live Oaks and Dead Folks Cemetery Tour, the Magnolia Days Festival, and the shopping extravaganza Ladies’ Night Out.
 Columbus has something to offer anyone at any time of the year.
 Below are some of the regularly scheduled events and festivals, but be sure visit our event page for an up to date schedule.

 Beyond the towering oaks in town and the wildflower carpets of spring, Columbus is an outdoor enthusiast’s sanctuary.
 Surrounded by parks and gently rolling hills that cater to bicyclists and runners, Columbus also sits on a designated Inland Paddling Trail by Texas Parks and Wildlife.
 The unique horseshoe shaped trail is perfect for a day on the river whether fishing, birding, paddling canoes and kayaks, or relaxing in a riverboat ride.
 If you prefer to stay on land, the golf course provides a venue for a day at the links and Columbus is home to a Live Oak that is listed on the Registry of Big Trees as the largest in the state of Texas.